mirakc/mirakc/README.md

 cargo build --release
 ```

 However, it takes a long time to build mirakc on a SBC.
-So, you should
+So, it's recommended
-cross-compile mirakc on a powerful PC.
+you to cross-compile mirakc on a powerful PC.

-Additionally, you need to install the following programs:
+Additionally, it's necessary to install the following programs:

 * A tuner program like `recpt1`
 * [mirakc-arib] which processes TS packets fed from the tuner program